-As mentioned earlier, due to the asset smoothing method there is a \$5.2 million difference between the market and actuarial value of assets.
+As mentioned earlier, due to the asset smoothing method there is an \$8.5 million difference between the market and actuarial value of assets.
 This deferred investment loss will flow through the asset smoothing method over the next four years.
-If all actuarial assumptions are met in the future and favorable investment experience does not occur, the funded ratio will decrease as the asset smoothing method recognizes the deferred investment loss (trending toward the current funded ratio of 80% on a market value basis).
+If all actuarial assumptions are met in the future and favorable investment experience does not occur, the funded ratio will decrease as the asset smoothing method recognizes the deferred investment loss.
+If the \$8.5 million deferred asset loss was immediately recognized, the funded ratio would be 77.8%.
 The Plan's funded status will continue to be heavily dependent on actual investment returns in the future.